zunjae/AnYme/DISCLAIMER.md

 ## Security Disclaimer

 While it's possible to login on MAL through your GMail account, it's highly recommended that you don't.
 Reason being is that you're about to enter passwords in a WebView.
 In general this is not recommended.
-Google is smart enough to send you an email about an "unauthorized login" (on an iPhone, which is the user-agent AnYme uses).
+Google is smart enough to send you an email about an "unauthorized login" (on an Nexus 5 running Android 4.4.4, which is the user-agent AnYme uses).
 If you have no other option, then please generate a username and password on MAL or use a throw-away account.

 ## Legal Disclaimer